Creating accessible audio guides: A guide

 First-hand expertise for the museum world

-Thetrue art sometimes lies in simplicity.
-To achieve this, the Audio-Cult team worked with an expert from the Swiss Federation of the Blind.
-The mission of the Swiss Federation of the Blind is to contribute significantly to a society in which blind and visually impaired people live in high quality of life and inclusion.
-Our consultant, who himself has lived with blindness since birth, not only contributed his own experience as a user of digital applications, but was also able to support us as a software developer with appropriate tricks for the development.
-Aria labels ensure that all interactive controls are correctly labeled and can be used by blind and visually impaired people with the help of familiar operating aids.
+Thetrue art lies sometimes in simplicity.
+To achieve this, the Wonnder team collaborated with an expert from the Swiss Federation of the Blind.
+The Swiss Federation of the Blind’s mission is to play a key role in creating a society where blind and visually impaired people can enjoy a high quality of life and inclusion.
+Our consultant, who has been blind since birth, not only contributed his own experience as a user of digital applications but, as a software developer, was also able to support us with relevant tips during the development process.
+The use of so-called ARIA labels ensures that all interactive controls are properly labeled and can be used by blind and visually impaired people with the help of their usual assistive technologies.

 Access through cooperation with strong partners